tomo960714/AgeVisualization/README.md

 # AgeVisualization
-Final assignment for Data Visualization using PowerBI and python for data preprocessing.
+Final assignment for Data Visualization using dash and plotly.

 Use the following code to create conda environment called `DataVis_env` with all the required dependencies: